j-abellera/LL_Cap_Project/README.md

-# This project is about design.
-Wireframes and prototypes were designed with Figma following brand design guidelines.
+# Wireframes and prototypes were designed with Figma following brand design guidelines.
 # Features include a reservations page and a confirmation page that displays dynamic data.